 Current Research During the Menopause Transition

-Menopausal Sleep Fragmentation: Impact on Body Fat Gain Biomarkers in Women Not Yet Enrolling
+Menopausal Sleep Fragmentation: Impact on Body Fat Gain Biomarkers in Women Currently Enrolling

 This study aims to investigate the impact of menopause-related sleep fragmentation on metabolic biomarkers of body fat gain.
 We hypothesize that experimental sleep fragmentation will result in an adverse leptin response as a metabolic biomarker for body fat gain.